sprocketbox/articulate/README.md

 ### Repositories

-Repositories are how we retrieve instance of our entities.
+Repositories are how we retrieve instances of our entities.
 If you're familiar with the repository pattern, you'll recognise this particular way of doing things.

 All user defined repositories should extend the following class;